InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Preliminaries

-\textbf{Autoregressive Models and Tokenization of 3D Molecule.} Autoregressive (AR) models address sequence modeling by framing it as a ``next-token prediction'' problem.
-This approach, a direct application of the chain rule of probability, factorizes the joint distribution of a sequence $x = (x_1, \ldots, x_n)$ into a product of conditional probabilities:
+\textbf{Autoregressive Models and Tokenization of 3D Molecules.} Autoregressive models solve sequence modeling by framing it as a ``next-token prediction'' problem.
+This approach, an application of the chain rule of probability, factorizes the joint distribution of a sequence $x = (x_1, \ldots, x_n)$ into a product of conditional probabilities:

 The model's core task is thus to learn the conditional distribution $p(x_i | x_{<i})$ for each step, which is typically parameterized by a powerful neural network such as the Transformer~\citep{vaswani2017attention}.
 The primary challenge in applying AR models to 3D molecular generation lies in the effective tokenization of a 3D molecular structure into a 1D sequence of tokens suitable for Transformer architectures.